It was Tori Pendergast‘s second Paralympic Games but her first Paralympic downhill race, and she definitely had to wait for the privilege.

 Australian ski technician Curtis Christian massaged Pendergast’s shoulders and made sure she kept a jacket around her for warmth.

-It wasn’t the ideal beginning for a Downhill career at the Paralympics but Pendergast was always determined to add the event to the Giant Slalom and Slalom from Sochi.
-In fact she is racing all five Para-alpine events in PyeongChang.
+It wasn’t the ideal beginning for a downhill career at the Paralympics but Pendergast was always determined to add the event to the giant slalom and slalom from Sochi.
+In fact, she is racing all five Para-alpine skiing events at the PyeongChang 2018 Paralympic Games.

 “I’ve always wanted to do downhill.
 It was just a matter of me qualifying,” Pendergast said.
 “Once I qualified I was always going to do it.”

 And she did it pretty well.
-She was half-a-second inside the bronze medal time when she slipped on her mono-ski, losing valuable seconds, before regrouping and finishing the run.
-Pendergast finished fourth, 10 seconds off the pace of gold medallist and reigning Sochi champion, Anna Schaffelhuber (Germany).
+She was half a second inside the bronze medal time when she slipped on her mono-ski, losing valuable seconds, before regrouping and finishing the run.
+Pendergast finished fourth, 10 seconds off the pace of gold medallist and reigning Paralympic champion, Anna Schaffelhuber (GER).

 “It definitely helps.
 I’m going to look at the splits and probably cry into the pillow tonight,” she said.